aeternity/protocol/contracts/contract_transactions.md

 The deposit will be "held by the contract" until it is deactivated.

+If the initial call fails (runs out of gas) the contract is not created.
+The owner loses the fee and the gas (to the miner) but the amount and the deposit are return to the owner.

-The miner will add the new created contract address, the contract state and the return data from the initial call to the state tree.
+The miner will add the new created contract address, the contract state and the return data from the initial call to the state tree (if the init succeeds).

 ### Attach Contract Transaction